2011 Thanet District Council election

 Elections to elect all members (councillors) of Thanet District Council were held on 5 May 2011, as part of the 2011 United Kingdom local elections taking place simultaneously with the Alternative Vote Referendum.
 No political party won an overall majority of seats, meaning that the council went into 'No Overall Control' status for the first time since 1991.
-The Conservative Party ran a minority administration until December that year, when a Conservative councillor defected to the Independents group, enabling The Labour Party to run a minority administration until 2015.
+The Conservative Party ran a minority administration until December of that year, when a Conservative councillor defected to the Independents group, enabling The Labour Party to run a minority administration until 2015.
 The District has as its main towns the beach resort towns of Ramsgate, Margate and Broadstairs.

-Overall Results
+Overall results

 After the election, the composition of the council is:

 Results by ward

 Listed below are the results in each of the 26 wards of Thanet District Council.
 Each ward elects 2 or 3 councilors, with the exception of Kingsgate ward, which only elects one member.